Analysing Opportunity Cost of Care Work using Mixed Effects Random Forests under Aggregated Auxiliary Data: Model-Based Simulation

 \subsection{Performance of the Bootstrap MSE Estimator}

-We scrutinize the performance of our proposed MSE estimator on the four scenarios, examining whether the proposed procedure for uncertainty estimates performs equally well in terms of robustness against model-misspecification and in cases of limited access to auxiliary information.
+We scrutinize the performance of our proposed MSE estimator on the four scenarios, examining whether the proposed procedure for uncertainty estimates performs equally well in terms of robustness against model-misspecification and in cases of limited access to population-level auxiliary information.

 For each scenario and each simulation round, we choose $B = 200$ bootstrap replications.
 From the comparison of RB-RMSE among the four scenarios provided in Table \ref{tab:MBmse}, we infer, that the proposed non-parametric bootstrap-procedure effectively handles all four scenarios.
 This is demonstrated by relatively low mean values of positive RB-RMSE over the $50$ areas after $M$ replications.
 From an applied perspective, we prefer over- to underestimation for the MSE as it serves as an upper bound.
-We mainly use the area-level MSE for the further assessment in terms of CVs and consequently overestimation of area-level MSEs leads to an increased CVs.
-If our CVs are still below the thresholds, the estimates are definitely acceptable.
 The difference in RB-RMSE between \textit{Normal} and \textit{Pareto} is marginal, indicating that the non-parametric bootstrap effectively handles non-Gaussian error terms.

-Figure \ref{fig:trackMSE} provides additional intuition on the quality of our proposed non-parametric MSE-bootstrap estimator.
-Given the area-wise tracking properties in all four scenarios, we conclude that our MSE estimates strongly correspond to the empirical RMSE.
-We infer that the overestimation in Table \ref{tab:MBmse} is mainly driven by overestimation in areas with low sample sizes.
-Thus, our non-parametric MSE estimator provides an upper bound for the uncertainty of particular difficult point estimates due to low sample sizes.
-Apart from this characteristic, we observe no further systematic differences between the estimated and empirical MSE estimates regarding their performance throughout our model-based simulation.
+Figure 2 in the online supplementary materials assesses the area-wise tracking properties of our non-parametric bootstrap estimator.
+We conclude in all four scenarios, that our MSE estimates strongly correspond to the empirical RMSE.
+The overestimation in Table \ref{tab:MBmse} is mainly driven by overestimation in areas with low sample sizes.
+Thus, our non-parametric bootstrap provides conservative uncertainty estimates in areas with low sample sizes.
+Apart from this characteristic, we observe no further systematic differences between the estimated and empirical RMSE estimates regarding their performance throughout our model-based simulation.

 \FloatBarrier